DeepTag/DeepTag.github.io/_pages/about.md

 [$\color{red}{New}$ $\color{red}{Opennings!}$] For Fall 2026 CS PhD student recruitment, we will have 1 for computer vision/medical image computing, and 1 for AI-augmented Cardiac MRI imaging.

 # News
+- *2025.09*: Two first-place awards (SSIM) for the CMRxRecon2025 challenge.
+Big congratulations to Bingyu!
 - *2025.08*: Started being an Assistant Professor of CSE Department at UTA.
 - *2025.03*: I will be an Assistant Professor of Computer Science Engineering Department at The University of Texas at Arlington starting from Fall 2025.